CfSOtago/GREENGrid/analysis/demandResponse/heatPumpProfileAnalysis.md

  * The [University of Otago](https://www.otago.ac.nz/);
  * The [University of Southampton](https://www.southampton.ac.uk/);
  * The New Zealand [Ministry of Business, Innovation and Employment (MBIE)](http://www.mbie.govt.nz/) through the [NZ GREEN Grid](https://www.otago.ac.nz/centre-sustainability/research/energy/otago050285.html) project;
- * [SPATIALEC](http://www.energy.soton.ac.uk/tag/spatialec/) - a [Marie Skłodowska-Curie Global Fellowship](http://ec.europa.eu/research/mariecurieactions/about-msca/actions/if/index_en.htm) based at the University of Otago’s [Centre for Sustainability](http://www.otago.ac.nz/centre-sustainability/staff/otago673896.html) (2017-2019) & the University of Southampton's Sustainable Energy Research Group (2019-202).
+ * [SPATIALEC](http://www.energy.soton.ac.uk/tag/spatialec/) - a [Marie Skłodowska-Curie Global Fellowship](http://ec.europa.eu/research/mariecurieactions/about-msca/actions/if/index_en.htm) based at the University of Otago’s [Centre for Sustainability](http://www.otago.ac.nz/centre-sustainability/staff/otago673896.html) (2017-2019) & the University of Southampton's Sustainable Energy Research Group (2019-2020).

-We do not 'support' the code but if you have a problem check the [issues](https://git.soton.ac.uk/ba1e12/nzGREENGrid/issues) on our [repo](https://git.soton.ac.uk/ba1e12/nzGREENGrid) and if it doesn't already exist, open one.
-We might be able to fix it :-)
+We do not 'support' the code but if you notice a problem please check the [issues](https://github.com/CfSOtago/GREENGrid/issues) on our [repo](https://github.com/CfSOtago/GREENGrid) and if it doesn't already exist, please open a new one.

 # Load data files